S4M8/security_plus_701_notes/00/notes.md

-## Assessment Questions
+# Assessment Questions

-### Summary:
+## Summary:
 Questions answered incorrectly during assessment exam for futher review.

-### Review:
+## Review:

-#### Question 13
+### Question 13

-I am unfamiliar with the policy acronynms.
+### Question:
 "...an internal user used his computer to participate in a denial-of-service attack against a third party.
 What type of policy was most likely violated?"

+### Answer:

+AUP

 ### BPA (Business Partnership Agreement):
 A legal agreement that outlines the terms, conditions, and expectations between business partners5.
 It establishes the framework for collaboration and defines responsibilities in a business relationship.